Minority government: Simple plurality system

 Nevertheless, the now-common practice of the party with the most seats forming the government has led to a widespread misconception among voters that a convention exists whereby the party with the most seats always gets to form the government.
 In fact, the most compelling reason for this practice is that the party with the most seats can survive confidence votes so long as smaller party (or parties) simply abstain from confidence votes, whereas a governing party without a plurality in the House needs at least one other party to vote with it at all times (assuming the largest party will always vote no confidence, but that is almost certain to occur when they are denied the opportunity to govern).
 This means that in most situations, the party with the most seats has the best chance and the least complicated route to winning a confidence vote, regardless of its place on the political spectrum.

-At the Canadian federal level, in the four most recent of the five occasions a governing party lost the plurality without another winning a majority (1957, 1963, 1979, and 2006) the incumbent governments resigned rather than attempt to stay in power.
+At the Canadian federal level, in the four most recent of the five occasions a governing party lost the plurality without another winning a majority (1957, 1963, 1979, and 2006), the incumbent governments resigned rather than attempt to stay in power.

-Whatever party forms the government must either form a coalition with one or more other parties, or they must win some form of support from the other parties or independents so as to avoid no-confidence motions.
-Because of no-confidence motions, minority governments are frequently short-lived or fall before their term is expired.
-The leader of a minority government will also often call an election in hopes of winning a stronger mandate from the electorate.
+Whatever party forms the government must either form a coalition with one or more other parties, or they must win support from at least one other party (either a confidence and supply deal or case-by-case agreements on individual confidence questions) if the government is to survive.
+Because of the ever-present risk of a no-confidence motion, minority governments are frequently short-lived or fall before their term is expired.
+The leader of a minority government may also call an election in hopes of winning a stronger mandate from the electorate.
 In Canada, for instance, federal minority governments last an average of 18 months.